Looking for Online Fraud Prevention: Here Is What You Can Do

 Today, the gambling industry is generating a huge revenue which was $44 billion in 2016 and is expected to be $81 billion by 2022.
 The gambling industry is a very tempting platform for money launderers and cybercriminals.
 A recent report shows an $82 billion loss in the gambling industry due to Card Not Present (CNP) attacks.
 Also, 3.5% of all online payments that take place are fraudulent.
 The gambling industry needs to implement AML and KYC based checks back in their system to prevent cyberattacks and money laundering activities.

 The healthcare industry holds sensitive information regarding patients and hospitals.
-This information needs to be stored in a secured database in order to prevent data loss due to cyber-attacks.
+This information needs to be stored in a secured database in order to prevent data loss due to Online Fraud Prevention.
 In 2018, a report shows a $2 billion loss due to online fraudulent activities.
 This loss merely is not only associated o the bill healthcare industry paid but also the lives of several people were affected.
 The data of patients which includes insurance details, medical history, and personal information is stolen.
 Fraudsters use it to do money laundering, track their insurance details and blackmail them.
 For the healthcare industry, it is important to secure their data with significant security measures in order to prevent their system and patients from the heavy risks.

 Online Fraud Protection